-Android 9.0 Pie also has some new features designed to help extend your smartphone’s battery life, including the use of in-device machine learning to predict which apps you will use now, and which apps you won’t use until later.
+Android 9.0 Pie also included some new features designed to help extend your smartphone’s battery life, including the use of in-device machine learning to predict which apps you will use now, and which apps you won’t use until later.
 Pie also has Shush, a feature that automatically puts your phone in Do Not Disturb mode when you turn your phone screen-down on a flat surface.
 There’s also Slices, which provides a smaller version of an installed app inside Google Search, offering certain app functions without opening the full application

 The future of Android?